 The IWV (Ridgecrest) campus library is open Mon-Thurs 8:00am – 9:00pm and Fri 8:00am – 12:00pm.
 The library is not open on weekends, college holidays or breaks.
 Summer hours may vary.
-For hours on other campuses, visit the pages for ESCC Bishop, ESCC Mammoth Lakes, or Lake Isabella/KRV.
+For hours on other campuses, visit the pages for ESCC Bishop, ESCC Mammoth Lakes, Lake Isabella/KRV, or Tehachapi.

 How do I sign up to use the library?

 Students are usually already in our system.
 If not, you will need to bring a photo ID, Student ID number, and proof of your mailing address and fill out a short form.

 Can I use the library if I'm not a student?